ferzeg3420/quizButInGerman/README.md

 # quizButInGerman
-Clone of the bsd quiz game but in German only and uses TTS
+Clone of the bsd quiz game but in German only and uses TTS (text to speech).

 ## STEP 1
 Make sure you have BASH.
 If you're on windows, it's possible to run bash scripts.
 Here's a link that I haven't tried: